evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350_4MATIC/_index.md

 ## Climate system

+Two climate system options are available:
-You can choose from two different climate systems.
-The THERMOTRONIC climate system supports different temperatures in two zones for the driver and passenger.
-The THERMATIC climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
+- **2-zone climate system:** Supports different temperatures for the driver and passenger.
+- **4-zone climate system:** Supports different temperatures for the driver, passenger, and two separate passengers in the back seat

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort
+## Comfort features

-Mercedes-EQ EQE 350 4MATIC has several features to make your life as a driver or passenger more comfortable.
+The Mercedes-EQ EQE 350 4MATIC includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

-The steering wheel is electrically adjustable.

-You have wireless charging for your phone.
+- **Electrically adjustable steering wheel**
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}